4d/docs/versioned_docs/version-20-R3/Notes/updates.md

 #### Behavior changes

+- As of v20.2, 4D v20 LTS is no longer compatible with Windows Server 2012 R2.
 - **Warning**: The starting [`offset`](../API/FileHandleClass.md#offset) value of [4D.FileHandle](../API/FileHandleClass.md) objects was incorrectly set to 1 instead of 0.
 A fix has been made in 4D as of versions **20.1 HF1** and **20 R2** and the value is now 0.
 - For HTTP RFC compliance, [`HTTPRequestClass.response.headers`](../API/HTTPRequestClass.md#response) property now returns all header names **in lowercase**.
 If you want your code to continue working as before, use the new [`HTTPRequestClass.response.rawHeaders`](../API/HTTPRequestClass.md#response) property.
 - TLS certificates are now automatically validated by 4D when sending HTTP requests with [`4D.HTTPRequest.new()`](../API/HTTPRequestClass.md#new), and rejected with an error if they are invalid.
 A new *option* property allows you to control this validation.